Donut County: Reception

-Critical reception

 Donut County received "generally favorable reviews" according to review aggregator Metacritic on all platforms.
 Cam Shea, writing for IGN praised the charming narrative and world of the game.
 Ashley Oh of Polygon appreciated the novel challenges that each level brought to the table.
 Philippa Warr, writing for PC Gamer praised the world design and the game's Trashopedia.

-Accolades
+Awards

-During its development, the game was a 2015 Independent Games Festival finalist in the Excellence in Visual Art category, and an honorable mention in the Seumas McNally Grand Prize category.
+During development, the game was a 2015 Independent Games Festival finalist in the Excellence in Visual Art category, and an honorable mention in the Seumas McNally Grand Prize category.

 It won Apple's app store "iPhone game of the year" for 2018.

-Similarities to Hole.io
+Legacy

-French hyper-casual mobile game company Voodoo released Hole.io in 2018.
+French mobile game company Voodoo released Hole.io in 2018.
 Hole.io features many similar mechanics to Donut County, and Voodoo has been criticized for developing a "clone" of Donut County.
 Factors in Hole.io's similarities to Donut County were called into question when Hole.io hit #1 on the App Store, with Polygon directly calling Hole.io a "Donut County lookalike".
-Donut County creator Ben Esposito directly called Hole.io a "cheap clone" via Twitter saying that Hole.io's "core mechanic" being stolen from Donut County trailers.
+Donut County creator Ben Esposito directly called Hole.io a "cheap clone" via Twitter, saying that Hole.io's "core mechanic" being stolen from Donut County trailers.
 In a statement to CBC, Voodoo said that "our developers, whether internal or external... freely interpret existing gameplays as it is the custom throughout the profession where all developers feed off each other's creations... for instance, Donut County and Hole.io are two games with similar gameplay but with different interpretations that each bring a unique game experience".
 Kotaku also criticized Voodoo for its surplus of "free mobile game(s) that ape the unique gameplay mechanics of a beloved indie", Hole.io included.